 “This frog is an indiscriminate eating machine that will devour just about anything it can fit into its mouth,” Taylor says.

-“We’re talking about a relatively large, predatory tree frog that, as a species is alien to South Australia, and it could have devastating impact on invaded habitats.
+“We’re talking about a relatively large, predatory tree frog that, as a species is alien to South Australia, and it could have a devastating impact on invaded habitats.

-“As it eats away at local species, it’s impacting the natural ecosystem, which can displace or destroy local food webs, outcompete native birds, reptiles and mammals for resources, and potentially change natural biodiversity.”
+“As it eats away at local species, it’s impacting the natural ecosystem, which can displace or destroy local food webs, outcompete native birds, reptiles, and mammals for resources, and potentially change natural biodiversity.”